How to Choose the Right Sleep Tracker: A Buyer's FAQ Guide

 Final Verdict

-If you're picking your first sleep tracker, get the Fitbit Charge 5.
+If you're picking your first sleep tracker, get the Oura Ring Gen3 Heritage.
 It does 90% of what the $400+ options do, the battery lasts a full week, and the Sleep Score is the most beginner-friendly interpretation I've seen.
-If you're already deep into Apple's ecosystem, the Apple Watch SE makes more sense than buying a separate device.
+If you're already deep into Apple's ecosystem, the Google Fitbit Air makes more sense than buying a separate device.
 And if wearing anything to bed bothers you, the Withings pad is the answer almost no one talks about.

 Sources & Methodology